mosaaleb/sntp-Client/README.md

 | Destination Temestamp | T4   | time reply received by client  |

-Timestamps are represented as a 64-bit fixed point number, in seconds relative to 0000 UT on 1 January 1900
+Timestamps are represented as a 64-bit fixed pointer number, in seconds relative to 0000 UT on 1 January 1900